scverse/mudata/CONTRIBUTING.md

 # Contributing

-This document describes details about contributing to `muon`.
+This document describes details about contributing to `MuData`.

 The main entry point for a contribution is an issue.
-Please use issues to discuss the change you wish to make or the funcionality you want to add to `muon`.
-For a more in-depth discussion you can also use [discussions](https://github.com/PMBio/muon/discussions) or contact `muon` authors or maintainers via other communication methods such as email.
+Please use issues to discuss the change you wish to make or the funcionality you want to add to `MuData`.
+For a more in-depth discussion you can also use [discussions](https://github.com/PMBio/mudata/discussions) or contact `MuData` authors or maintainers via other communication methods such as email.

 ## Issues